 Further disclosure of your Social Security number is governed by the Public Information Act (Chapter 552 of the Texas Government Code) and other applicable law.

 - I live in another state and require a Texas Child Abuse/Neglect Central Registry background check.
 How do I request one?
-Please see the frequently asked questions on the DFPS In-State and Out-of-State Child Abuse Central Registry FAQ webpage for information.
+Please see the frequently asked questions on the In-State and Out-of-State Child Abuse Central Registry webpage for information.

 - For questions regarding the background check process, please see Child Care Licensing’s Guide to Understanding Your Background Check (PDF).